Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

     c.
 Projects & resamples the rasters to match zone layer (Catchments).
 Consistency in spatial reference ensures proper calculate of stats.
     d.
 Rasterizes the zone polygon so it can be used to directly compare area in each catchment with or without raster data.
     e.
 Calculates the specified statistic (e.g. "MEAN") for each zone in the zone shapefile using the "Zonal Statistics" tool.
     f.
-Adds -9999 values for zones that are not assigned any value.
-This will
+Adds -9999 values for zones that are not assigned any value ensuring that all values from the input catchments file are account for.
+    g.
+Outputs the specified spatial statistic for all of the catchments as `.dbf` tables in the `\gisTables` folder in the run-specific versions folder (e.g. `zonalStatistics\versions\NortheastHRD\gisTables\forest_MEAN.dbf`).

   Example output:

   | FEATUREID | COUNT  |    AREA    |    MEAN    |